soundarzozm/soundarzozm/README.md

 - 📈 I’m currently focusing on **Self Improvement, Soft Skills**

+- 💬 Favorite Quotes:

+   > "A man who lives fully is prepared to die at any time." - Mark Manson

+   > "The power of imagination makes us infinite." - John Muir

 - 👨‍💻 All of my projects are available at [my GitHub profile](https://github.com/soundarzozm)

 - 📫 Reach me at **soundarmurugan91@gmail.com**